Reykjavík

 Harpa

-With a prominent location on the Reykjavik waterfront, Harpa opened on May 4, 2011 as a concert and conference center.
-It is also home to the Iceland Symphony Orchestra.
+With a prime location on Reykjavík’s waterfront, Harpa opened on 4 May 2011 as a concert hall and conference centre.
+It is the home of the Icelandic Symphony Orchestra/Sinfóníúorkeštá Íslands and the Icelandic Opera/Íslenska óperan, and Harpa is thus one of Iceland’s cultural beacons.

 Vesturbæjarlaug